enonic/old-xp-doc/doc/tutorials/my-first-app/initialize-project.rst

 Initialize project
 ==================

 Enonic XP includes the :ref:`toolbox` which can perform several useful operations.
-The :ref:`init_project` operation will initialize a new application project with the standard structures required  (see :ref:`projects`).
+The :ref:`init_project` operation will clone an existing project from a repository source, such as `GitHub <https://github.com>`_.
+The starter-vanilla project will initialize a new application with the standard structures required (see :ref:`projects`).

 #.
 Create a new folder at a suitable location on your filesystem for the application project files.
-   e.g. ``/Users/<username>/project/myapp`` This will be the project root.
+   e.g. ``/Users/<username>/projects/myapp`` This will be the project root.

 #.
-Go to this folder in the terminal and run the following command:
+Change directory in the terminal to this project root.

+#.
+Run the following command, replacing [$XP_INSTALL] with the path to your unzipped XP installation:

 ::

-[$XP_INSTALL]/toolbox/toolbox.sh init-project -n com.company.myapp -r starter-base
+[$XP_INSTALL]/toolbox/toolbox.sh init-project -n com.company.myapp -r starter-vanilla -c 1.0.0

 .. tip::